A liver scan uses a radioactive material to check how well the liver or spleen is working.

 The health care provider will inject a radioactive material called a radioisotope into one of your veins.
 After the liver has soaked up the material, you will be asked to lie on a table under the scanner.

 The scanner can tell where the radioactive material has gathered in the body.
 Images are displayed on a computer.
 You may be asked to remain still, or to change positions during the scan.

 You must sign a consent form.
 You will be asked to remove jewelry, dentures, and other metals that can affect the scanner's functions.

-You may need to wear a hospital gown. > > You will feel a sharp prick when the needle is inserted into your vein.
-You shouldn't feel anything during the actual > scan.
-If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you > relax. > > The test can provide information about liver and spleen function.
+You may need to wear a hospital gown.

+You will feel a sharp prick when the needle is inserted into your vein.
+You should not feel anything during the actual scan.
+If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you relax.

+The test can provide information about liver and spleen function.
 It is also used to help confirm other test results.

 The most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH.